 The knee is a joint that takes the weight of the whole body and connects the foot to the hip (or pelvis).What is knee pain?
 Knee pain is a frequent complaint that affects people of all ages.
 Knee pain may be the effect of an injury, such as a ruptured ligament or torn cartilage.
 Medical conditions including arthritis, gout and infections also can result in knee pain.

-There are some simple approaches to avoid knee pain.
+There are some simple approaches to avoid knee replacement surgery.
 Losing weight (or at the least not gaining weight) by diet control (avoiding deep fried and excessively sweet food) and regular cardio-vascular exercises e.g., walking, jogging, running, swimming are the main tools to get rid of knee pain.

 Strength training of the thigh, buttocks and abdominal muscles (core muscles).This improves the weight bearing capacity of the knee by enhancing the shock absorbing function of the muscles that control the knee and the part of the body above it.
 It is to be noted that good muscular strength helps in providing better stability to the knee and resulting in lesser pain.